oracle-cne/ocne/doc/experimental/phase1/oauth2-proxy.md

 ### Version: v0.0.1-draft
-This document explains how to migrate from the Verrazzano Auth Proxy to the [OAuth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy) in a system that was set up using Verrazzano.
+This document explains how to migrate from the Verrazzano Auth Proxy to the [OAuth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy) in a system that had Verrazzano installed.
 The OAuth2 Proxy implements the OAuth 2.0 PKCE protocol using Keycloak as the identity provider.
 After following all the steps outlined in this document, the Verrazzano Auth Proxy will no longer be used and will be removed from the system.